Stay calm and call us at 1800 226 3333 for advice immediately. We will advise you what to do next.

 You will have to visit the town council of your residential area to book the void deck space.
 Remember to bring along a copy of your utility bill with your home address to verify that you live in that block.

-There are currently 5 funeral parlours that is open for public to rent at Mount Vernon Sanctuary, Garden of Remembrance, Sin Ming Funeral Parlour, Teochew Funeral Parlour, and Singapore Funeral Parlour.
+There are currently 6 funeral parlours that is open for public to rent at Mount Vernon Sanctuary, Garden of Remembrance, Sin Ming Funeral Parlour, Teochew Funeral Parlour, Singapore Funeral Parlour and Woodlands Memorial.

 In Singapore, only Choa Chu Kang Cemetery Complex is still open for burials.